21CSM/rust-dev-template/README.md

 If you encounter any issues with direnv or the Nix environment:

 1. Ensure that direnv and nix-direnv are correctly installed and configured.

 2. Try running `direnv reload` in the project directory.

 3. Check the `.envrc` and `flake.nix` files for any potential issues.

+### For VS Code-related issues:

+1. Ensure all recommended extensions are installed.

+2. Check that the .vscode/settings.json and .vscode/launch.json files are present and correctly configured.

+3. Try reloading the VS Code window (Ctrl+Shift+P or Cmd+Shift+P, then type "Reload Window").